-- Ensure that teaching/delivery/assessment staff are timetabled to support distance/blended learning when learners are working remotely. - Ensure there is a process to manage feedback on assignments, questions are constructively answered, and feedback is provided in a timely manner. - Ensure the setting of assignments is undertaken in the face-to-face sessions and that deadlines are clear. - Ensure that when learners submit work measures are taken to ensure the work is authentic and has been completed by the learner. - Maintain and store securely all assessment and internal verification records in accordance with Pearson Centre Agreement.
+- Apply for distance learning approval, prior to any recruitment, enrolment, or delivery / assessment of any intended permanent distance learning provision - Accurately register learners on Edexcel Online, indicating the 'study mode' of delivery, if distance learning - Ensure that teaching/delivery/assessment staff are timetabled to support distance/blended learning when learners are working remotely. - Provide learners studying via distance learning with appropriate resources, support, and online virtual delivery, as required - Ensure there is a process to manage feedback on assignments, questions are constructively answered, and feedback is provided in a timely manner. - Ensure the setting of assignments is undertaken in the face-to-face sessions and that deadlines are clear.

+- Ensure that when learners submit work measures are taken to ensure the work is authentic and has been completed by the learner. - Maintain and store securely all assessment and internal verification records in accordance with Pearson Centre Agreement.